Home > Security IP > Crypto Accelerator Cores > TRNG-IP-76 (True Random Number Generator)

 TRNGs are typically deployed in semiconductors for securing data communications, electronic transactions, and data storage.
 They are used for generation of keys, initialization vectors, cookies, and nonces.
 Additionally, TRNGs can also be used for statistical sampling, communications protocol timers, as well as noise generation.

-In providing a hardware-based, nondeterministic noise source, the TRNG-IP-76 uses a state-of-the-art reliable shot noise oscillator implementation.
+To provide a hardware-based, nondeterministic noise source the TRNG-IP-76 uses a state of the art reliable free running oscillator (FRO) implementation..
 This allows stable operation across very wide process, voltage, and temperature (PVT) ranges, as required for modern process node (45nm and below) semiconductors.

-The shot noise oscillators create an unpredictable jittering output when asynchronously sampled by the system clock provided to the TRNGs.
-The outputs from the shot noise generators feed a complex, non-linear combinatorial circuit that produces the final TRNG output.
+When running asynchronously, the FROs accumulate a timing jitter largely due to shot noise effects.
+When the signal is sampled, this jitter causes unpredictability of the outcome, thereby providing some entropy.
+These samples feed a complex, non-linear combinatorial circuit that produces the final TRNG output.
 This function is referred to as a hardware-implemented Non-deterministic Random Bit Generator (NRBG).

 The TRNG-IP-76 is a security aware design:

-The TRNG-IP-76 is compliant with Federal Information Processing Standards (FIPS) Publication 140-2, facilitating system certification.
+The TRNG-IP-76 is compliant with Federal Information Processing Standards (FIPS) Publication 140-3, facilitating system certification.
 The design is compliant with the latest versions for NIST SP800-90A/B/C. A NIST SP800-90 Deterministic Random Bit Generator (DRBG) is available for the required post processing.
-The TRNG-IP-76 is FIPS-approved when integrated into Rambus Root of Trust solutions.
+The TRNG-IP-76 is ESV certified and is FIPS-approved when integrated into Rambus Root of Trust solutions.

 The TRNG-IP-76 is silicon proven, and its flexible, layered design makes it easy to integrate into SoCs.
 A driver development kit is included.